matozqui/Berries_Pricing/README.md

 </p>

 Then a series of Power BI dashboards connected to this model make possible to look through different type of visualizations that explain prices and volumes in different ways. <br>This visualizations are uploaded in [Power BI website](https://powerbi.microsoft.com/es-es/) and you can access them with the user _biprices@planasa.com_ and password _Planasa2020_.
 Also this [video](https://youtu.be/ROswL4pIjcY) shows how to access the reports step by step.

+<br>The difference between these and the rest of visualizations included in this readme is the connection.
+While this one is an online connection to the SSAS model, making possible to query more than 200K rows in a matter of tenth of seconds, the public ones are made with local connections which means there are showing static data.
+That is why online connections dashboards shows more detailed price and volume analysis.

 # 5_Architecture